GambitBSM/gambit_1.5/README.md

 COMPULSORY:

- - gcc/gfortran 4.8.4 or greater, or icc/ifort 12.1.0 or greater
+ - gcc/gfortran 5.1 or greater, or icc/ifort 15.0.2 or greater
- - Python 2.7 or greater (Python 3 *is* now supported)
+ - Python 2.7 or greater (Python 3 is supported)
  - Python modules: yaml, os, re, datetime, sys, getopt, shutil and itertools.
  - git
  - Boost 1.41 or greater
- - GNU Scientific Library (GSL) 1.10 or greater
+ - GNU Scientific Library (GSL) 2.1 or greater
  - Eigen 3.1.0 or greater
  - LAPACK
  - PKG Config